Attitude in coaching: what constitutes the inner attitude in coaching | Meet yourself in systemic coaching!

 What inner images do I have of „good“ coachees?

-1. Embodiment ritual before coaching (or meeting)
+1. embodiment ritual before the coaching (or meeting)

-Goal: Physically anchor the desired posture
+Target: Anchoring the desired posture physically

 Implementation: